12 February 2025

 When ordering, you can also choose to share your postcode (not your full address) to help the UKI Territory's Environmental Office draw a map of where the seeds have been sown - this colourful mosaic of caring for creation will be shared at a future date.

-To take part, please complete the order form.
+Packets are available on a first-come-first-served basis.
+To place your order, complete this form.
 A minimum of 10 packets can be ordered, so people are encouraged to share them with corps members, friends, family and neighbours.

 For more information, please contact environment@salvationarmy.org.uk.